LibRapid/librapid/README.md

 ### Python

 To install LibRapid as a Python library, simply run ```pip install librapid``` in the command line.
 Hopefully, there will be precompiled wheels available for your operating system and python version, meaning you will not need a C++ compiler to install it (if this is not the case, a modern C++ compiler will be required)

+#### Note

+Occasionally, the `pip install` version of LibRapid will cause a `segfault` error.
+This is a known bug we are trying to fix, but in the meantime, you can run `pip install librapid --no-binary librapid`

 #### Building from Source